CTOpenData/open-data-handbook/index.md

 title: Introduction
 nav_order: 1
 ---
+# Introduction

-This handbook is for Connecticut state employees who want to publish open data on the CT Open Data Portal and the CT Geodata Portal.
+This handbook is for Connecticut state employees who want to publish open data on the [CT Open Data Portal](https://data.ct.gov/) and the [CT Geodata Portal](https://geodata.ct.gov/).
+It is maintained by the [Data and Policy Analytics](https://portal.ct.gov/datapolicy/) team at the CT Office of Policy and Management.

 ## What is open data?